-Take a close look at the pictures over at Captain's Quarters at the link above.
+Take a close look at the pictures over at Babalu Blog linked above.
 What you are seeing is the world of people who don't care anymore.
 I saw the same thing in the Soviet Union in the 80's.
 The stench of hopelessness and mediocrity is unmistakable.
 These are the symptoms of a slowly disintegrating human soul.

-And if you are inclined to think of Cuba as a "worker's paradise" you might just read this post by an EMT who was at Guantanamo for a while and is now in medical school.
+And if you are, like Moore, inclined to think of Cuba as a "worker's paradise" you might just read this post by an EMT who was stationed at Guantanamo for a while and is now in medical school.
 Here is some of what he has to say:

 We deployed in the vicinity of the fenceline.
 We met the refugees as they approached, and with weapns in hand, denied them entry to the base.
 They had managed to traverse a kilometer deep minefield covered by towers with machine guns to get to this point.
 They had left everything they had ever known in order to get out of there.
 And we stopped them.
 We had orders.
 We had our orders, so we followed them.
 After enough shouting and threatening, the refugees eventualy gave up and headed back.
 Back into Cuba.
 While I was sweating my balls off under the hot sun, these refugees made a mistake.
 They had gotten through the minefield the first time, but they had not followed in their own footsteps going back.
 While I was thinking to myself how I wish these people would hurry up and go back so that I could head back to someplace with air-conditioning, one of them stepped on a landmine.

 Then, I witnessed the worst thing I ever saw in my life.